krparajuli/krparajuli.github.io/_posts/2022-02-11-On-AWS-Principals.md

 `Principal` is a Resource-based policy element in AWS to specify whether an entity is allowed or denied access to a resource.
 This means that it can be a part of the policy of a resource like S3 or RDS but not of entities like users, groups, etc. Likewise, in IAM roles, `Principal` element tells who can assume the role and who cannot.

 ### How to use it
-You can specify the a pringiple Amazon Resource Name (ARN) in the `aws:PrincipalArn` condition key.
+You can specify a principle Amazon Resource Name (ARN) in the `aws:PrincipalArn` condition key.

 In cross-account access, the 12-digit identidier of the trusted account must be specified (as shown below).
 You can specify principal using identifiers or canonical user identifier.
 ```JSON